Search results for

 SoundGuys

 As mentioned, it could be that one of your AirPods has drained to zero.
-Now that everything is clean and dry, the rogue AirPod might be detected after a few minutes of uninterrupted charging.
+Now that everything is clean and dry, the rogue AirPod might be detected after a few minutes of uninterrupted charging in the case.
 Plug in the case as well.

 Check for new firmware

-You can potentially skip to the next step here, since there’s no guarantee than an update will fix anything, if one is even available.
+You can potentially skip to the next step since there’s no guarantee that an update will fix anything, if one is even available.
 Still, a download may be worth trying, especially if your AirPods are new(ish) or you’re unfamiliar with any previous firmware releases.
-Learn how to force an AirPods update.

 Reset your AirPods

 If all else has failed, it’s time to try a reset.
-Make sure everything is fully charged, then follow our AirPods reset guide.
-Don’t worry — while you’ll have to re-pair your AirPods, that’s a quick process, and the most you’ll have to do afterwards is tweak settings the way you like them.
+Don’t worry — while you’ll have to repair your AirPods, that’s a quick process, and the most you’ll have to do afterwards is tweak settings the way you like them.

-If you’re still getting a flashing green light, it’s time to contact Apple support.
-You may want to leap straight to booking an appointment at an Apple Store or authorized repair shop, but don’t get your hopes up — AirPods aren’t designed to be easily repairable, so you’re more likely to get a replacement.
-Also, if you’re outside of warranty coverage or the problem was your fault (like water damage), expect to pay.
+If your AirPods flashing green issue hasn’t disappeared, it’s time to contact Apple support.
+You may want to leap straight to booking an appointment at an Apple Store or an authorized repair shop, but don’t get your hopes up — AirPods aren’t designed to be easily repairable, so you’re more likely to get a replacement.
+Also, expect to pay if you’re outside of warranty coverage, or the problem was your fault and you don’t have Apple Care with accidental damage coverage.

 You might like